-The amount expended for all such claims in each of the fiscal years 2003 to 2007, inclusive, is shown below (in millions):
+The amount expended for all such claims in each of the fiscal years 2004 to 2008, inclusive, is shown below (in millions):

-The County Comptroller recorded a long-term liability of \$102.8 million for estimated future property tax settlements and judgments in the County's government-wide financial statement of net assets as of December 31, 2007.
-The County's 2008 budget included \$40,000,000 in operating funds for tax refunds and cancellations.
-Late in 2007, the number of settlements coming in from the courts accelerated and this increased activity is expected to continue into 2009.
-Another factor which increased recent activity is the enhanced coordination efforts between the ARC and the County Attorney's office.
+The County's estimate of long-term liability, as of December 31, 2008, was \$138.98 million for estimated future property tax settlements and judgments.
+This estimate is currently being reviewed by the County Comptroller's office.
+The 2008 estimate represents an increase over the 2007 audited estimate of \$102 million.
+The increase is attributable to a modification in the methodology used to determine long-term liability.
+This modification included certain items in the liability estimate that, in past years, were excluded.
+History has shown that some of these past exclusions may have underestimated liability.
+The 2009 Budget includes \$50,000,000 in operating funds for tax refunds and cancellations.
+In 2007, the number of settlements coming in from the courts accelerated and this increased activity is expected to continue into 2009.
+Another factor which increased activity is the enhanced coordination efforts between ARC and the County Attorney's office.
 This has led to more settlements being reached sooner.
 This is a positive development in that it should allow the County to reduce its liability backlog and its interest expenses going forward.
-In addition, taxpayers will receive their refunds sooner.
 As a result of this increased activity, the County recognized that the budgeted amount would not cover its 2008 refund expenses.
-In December 2008, the County will borrow \$48,000,000 for the payment of claims in fiscal years 2008 and later in excess of the budgeted amounts.
-As of October 31, 2008, the County projects that its 2008 expense for refunds will be approximately \$90 million.
-Going forward the County projects that the expected reduction of liability arising out of past assessment rolls and improved assessment accuracy on current rolls will reduce annual operating budget requirements for refunds and cancellations.
+In December 2008, the County borrowed \$48,000,000 for the payment of claims in fiscal years 2008 and later in excess of the budgeted amounts.